MrMelon54/auwiki/content/networking/rpc/32_useplatform.md

 stub = true
 +++

-This Rpc moves the platform in Airship's Gap Room.
+This RPC moves the platform in Airship's Gap Room.

 <!-- more -->